South Korea's president formally ousted by court

 Park rose to power in 2012 largely thanks to the support of voters who believed her father guided the country out of poverty after the 1950-53 Korean War and that his daughter would show the same charismatic leadership to revive the economy.

-But her father was also a burden because there are many who remember the senior Park as a ruthless thug.
+But her father was also a burden, as many here remember him as a ruthless thug.
 These critics have linked her alleged unclear and high-handed decision-making and attempts to infringe upon freedom of speech to her father's high-handed style.

 "The nostalgia for Park Chung-hee's developmental dictatorship, which has existed as a sort of myth since the '60s, has been shattered along with Park Geun-hye's impeachment," said Lim Jie-Hyun, a professor at Sogang University.
 "When people voted for Park Geun-hye, they didn't do so because of her."

-Park Geun-hye has offered a public apology several times and acknowledged she got some help from Choi for editing speeches and on the issue of public relations.
+Park Geun-hye has offered a public apology several times and acknowledged she got some help from Choi for editing speeches and on what she called public relations.
 But Park has denied any legal wrongdoing.

 The two women became friends in the 1970s, around the time when Park began serving as first lady after her mother was killed during a failed 1974 assassination attempt on her father.
 Park Geun-hye said Choi helped her "when I had difficulties" in the past.
-The two women had 573 phone calls between April 18, 2016 and Oct.
+Park and Choi had 573 phone calls between April 18, 2016, and Oct.
 26, 2016, according to an investigation report by prosecutors.

-Prime Minister Hwang Kyo-ahn has led the government as acting leader since Park's impeachment and he will continue to do so until South Korea elects new president by May.
-Some media reports said Hwang might run for presidency as a conservative candidate.
-If that happens, he should resign to run and a deputy prime minister will serve as another interim leader.
+Prime Minister Hwang Kyo-ahn has led the government as acting leader since Park's impeachment, and he will continue to do so until South Korea elects new president by May.
+Some media reports said Hwang might run for president as a conservative candidate.
+If that happens, he would have to resign to run and a deputy prime minister would become interim leader.

 In 2004, then President Roh Moo-hyun was impeached by parliament for alleged election law violations and incompetence, but the Constitutional Court later reinstated his power.